Superphysics Superphysics

 Spirit of the Laws, Book 22, Chapter 1

 Gradually, as humans became more civilized, they chose precious coins as their tool.
-This was to standardize the value and prevent fraud:
+The preciousness is the qualitative way.

 Smith